-On February 20, 2009, the Compensation Committee approved the grant of performance vesting restricted stock awards to the Company s named executive officers, other than its chief executive officer, as follows:
+On February 20, 2009, the Compensation Committee approved the grant of performance vesting restricted stock awards to the Company's named executive officers, other than its chief executive officer, as follows:

-Stock Name (36 Months) (#) Clay C. Williams 32,000 Mark A. Reese 24,000 Dwight W. Rettig 16,000 Robert W. Blanchard 16,000 The restricted stock awards granted by the Company to its executive officers vest 100% on the third anniversary of t the date of grant, contingent on the Company s average operating income growth, measured on a percentage basis, from January 1, 2009 to Dece ember 31, 2011 exceeding the median average operating income growth for a designated peer group over the same period.
-One-time, non-recurring g, non-operational gains or charges to income taken by the Company or any member of the designated peer group that are publicly reported wo uld be excluded from the income calculation and comparison set forth above.
-If the Company s operating income growth does not exceed the growth of the designated peer group over the designated period, the applicable restricted stock award grant for the ex- xecutives will not vest and would be forfeited.
+Name Shares of Restricted Stock (36 Months) (#)

+Clay C. Williams 32,000

+Mark A. Reese 24,000

+Dwight W. Rettig 16,000

+Robert W. Blanchard 16,000

+The restricted stock awards granted by the Company to its executive officers vest 100% on the third anniversary of the date of grant, contingent on the Company's average operating income growth, measured on a percentage basis, from January 1, 2009 to December 31, 2011 exceeding the median average operating income growth for a designated peer group over the same period.
+One-time, non-recurring, non-operational gains or charges to income taken by the Company or any member of the designated peer group that are publicly reported would be excluded from the income calculation and comparison set forth above.
+If the Company's operating income growth does not exceed the median operating income growth of the designated peer group over the desig

 The Company recognizes that its stock price fluctuates over time, and in certain cases quite significantly.
 As stock option grants have historically been granted on an annual basis during the first quarter of the calendar year, executives who have been employed with the Company for some time have received grants with varying exercise prices.
-This option grant process has helped incentivize its executives to continue employment with the Company during times when the Company s stock performance is not as positive, allowing its executives to receive option grants with lower exercise prices during those times.
+This option grant process has helped incentivize its executives to continue employment with the Company during times when the Company's stock performance is not as positive, allowing its executives to receive option grants with lower exercise prices during those times.
 Additionally, the ten year term of the options also helps reward its executives who remain with the Company, as it provides the executives time, so long as they continue employment with the Company, to realize financial benefits from their option grants after vesting.

-The addition of restricted stock award grants to its executives helps reduce the Company s long-term incentive compensation reliance on positive stock price movements.
-The restricted stock awards will have value to the executive even if the Company s stock price falls below the price on the date of grant, provided that the designated performance condition is achieved.
-The restricted stock awards also link the Company s performance to key financial metrics that over the long-term should result in shareholder value creation.
+The addition of restricted stock award grants to its executives helps reduce the Company's long-term incentive compensation reliance on positive stock price movements.
+The restricted stock awards will have value to the executive even if the Company's stock price falls below the price on the date of grant, provided that the designated performance condition is achieved.
+The restricted stock awards also link the Company's performance to key financial metrics that over the long-term should result in shareholder value creation.

-The Company believes that its equity incentive grants must be sufficient in size and duration to provide a long-term performance and retention incentive for executives and to increase their interest in the appreciation of the Company s stock and achievement of positive financial results relative to its peers.
+The Company believes that its equity incentive grants must be sufficient in size and duration to provide a long-term performance and retention incentive for executives and to increase their interest in the appreciation of the Company's stock and achievement of positive financial results relative to its peers.
 The Company believes that stock option and restricted stock award grants at a competitive level, with certain vesting requirements, are an effective way of promoting the long-term nature of its business.